 SMITH: I know.
 He would have been - yeah.

 SAGAL: He would have popped in.
 So you go from "Doctor Who," this incredibly popular pop culture thing...

 SAGAL: ...To playing Prince Philip, who is a very real person.

-SAGAL: So did you guys working in the show ever get anything back from the actual royal family about how they felt about how you were depicting them?
+SAGAL: So did you guys working on the show ever get anything back from the actual royal family about how they felt about how you were depicting them?

 SMITH: I think that Philip was asked if he'd watched it, and he just turned round and said, don't be ridiculous, which I thought was very good.

 SAGAL: Yes.
-So sadly, you've been phased out.
-I want to get to your movie, of course.
-You've been phased out of the crown because they're aging you out.
+So sadly, you've been phased out of the crown because they're aging you out.
 You're going to be replaced by an older actor, Tobias Menzies.
 Did you argue with them to say, I can be old and decrepit?